Second Sunday of the Year / after the Epiphany

 This Sunday there will be a special collection at the back of the church after each Mass this Sunday for the annual White Flower Appeal of the Society for the Protection of Unborn Children (SPUC).
 In fidelity to Catholic teaching, SPUC defends and upholds the sanctity of human life from conception until natural death.
 The Society’s work covers a wide spectrum of pro-life, pro-family issues.
 It seeks to protect unborn children from abortion and defends the disabled, elderly and incapacitated from euthanasia and assisted suicide.
 SPUC also provides trained speakers for schools and offers pro-life support for teachers, parents and medical professionals.
 See also here.
 Please give generously to this worthy cause.

 ST JOSEPH VAZ OF THE ORATORY

 There will be Solemn Benediction on Tuesday 16th January at 6.30pm for the feast of St Joseph Vaz of the Oratory.
 Born 1651, he founded the Oratory in Goa in 1685 and became a missionary in Sri Lanka, then known as Ceylon, during the Dutch occupation.
 In times of persecution, he and his fellow Oratorians rebuilt the Catholic Church on the Island and hence he is known as the Apostle of Ceylon.
 He died on 16th January 1711.

 PRAYER FOR CHRISTIAN UNITY

-Confirmation classes for boys have started on Thursday 12th January at 5pm; Confirmation classes for girls will start on Friday 20th January at 4.30pm.
-The classes are open to those who will be aged 14 or older by the time of Confirmation on Tuesday 20th June 2017.
+Confirmation classes for boys have started on Thursday 11th January at 5pm; Confirmation classes for girls have started on Friday 12th January at 4.30pm.
+The classes are open to those who will be aged 14 or older by the time of Confirmation on Tuesday 5th June 2018.
 If you are interested for your child, contact the Oratory House.
+See also here.

 ST THOMAS AQUINAS STUDY GROUP